 - Keep it logical and factual.

 Drafting tips for your position statement

-- In your statement, refer to essential documents which prove some point you make.
+- If you have brought hard copy documents to prove or illustrate points you want to make, now is the time to use them.
 Reports, plans, figures, photos, can all help to make your case credible.

 - For a short email-only case, your entire position statement should be from 50-250 words.
-For an all day mediation, it might run to 3,000 words.
+For an all day mediation, it might run to 2,000 words.
 Keep it logical and factual.
 As a guide, if there is a point you will want to make in the course of the mediation, make it first in your position statement.
-That gives the mediator and your conflict party time to take in and consider all of the points in your case.
+That gives the mediator and your conflict party time to take in and consider what is important to you.

 - In case you wondered – the strategy you see in a TV drama when some vital evidence appears at the 11th hour, does not work in mediation.

 One final information point: the mediator is not in a position to help you to draw your position statement.